 Adult Day Health (ADH) offers compassionate care in a safe, welcoming and comfortable environment.
 The service helps persons who need care to remain living at home or with family.
 Directed by registered nurses, staff provides comprehensive services including transportation, two nutritious meals, health education, social and recreational activities, and transportation to medical appointments.
 The adult day health program also offers respite and security to caregivers.
 Elizabeth Molina, Director, 706-291-8496

 This relative caregiver program provides support for grandparents and relatives who are raising children or individuals caring for a disabled child.
 The support services include health management, informal counseling, referrals to other services, mentoring, support groups and recreational activities.
 Julia Kimple, Caregiver Support Coordinator, 706-291-8496

 Informal luncheon seminars offer support encouragement and connections to community resources for families providing care for their loved ones.
 Monthly gatherings include peer support, education, and social connection.
-Stacey Mullis, Coordinator 706-291-8496
+Stacey Mullis, Manager 706-291-8496

 This program provides comprehensive assistance to older adults entering or re-entering the workforce.
 Services to low-income persons age 55+ include work readiness, skills development, supportive job placement and assistance transitioning to competitive employment.
 Dixie Cook, Senior Employment Manager,